 with Innovative Solutions for the Treatment of Nerve Damage

 NervGen is a publicly traded (TSX-V: NGEN, OTCQX: NGENF) clinical stage biotech company dedicated to discovering and developing treatments for patients suffering from medical conditions related to nerve damage.

-NervGen’s platform technology targets protein tyrosine phosphatase sigma ("PTPσ"), a neural receptor that impedes nerve regeneration and remyelination.
-Inhibition of the PTPσ receptor has been shown to promote regeneration of damaged nerves and improvement of nerve function in animal models for various medical conditions.
-NervGen’s core technology has also been shown to remyelinate nerves in demyelinated regions, leading to functional improvement.
+NervGen’s core technology targets protein tyrosine phosphatase sigma (PTPσ), a neural receptor that impedes nerve regeneration, remyelination and plasticity.
+Inhibition of the PTPσ receptor has been shown to promote regeneration of damaged nerves and improvement of nerve function in animal models for various indications.

 NVG-291 entered Phase 1 clinical trials in the first half of 2021.

 Our technology was developed in the laboratory of Dr. Jerry Silver, a renowned spinal cord injury and regenerative medicine researcher and Professor of Neurosciences at Case Western Reserve University (CWRU) in Cleveland, Ohio.